TYPO3-Documentation/t3docs-tools/README.rst

 which is generated-data/repos/ by default.
 The settings can be overridden with a custom bashScripts/config.local.sh file.

-The local repositories of each GitHub user namespace (currently "typo3-documentation" and "typo3") are cloned into local subfolders following the pattern generated-data/repos/<user>, i.e. currently into
+The local repositories of each GitHub user namespace (currently "typo3-documentation", "typo3" and "friendsoftypo3") are cloned into local subfolders following the pattern generated-data/repos/<user>, i.e. currently into

 * generated-data/repos/typo3-documentation/ and
+* generated-data/repos/typo3/ and
-* generated-data/repos/typo3/,
+* generated-data/repos/friendsoftypo3/,

 – for separate and general processing.